 There is so much to see on the Irvine Ranch Natural Landmarks land that it’s hard to squeeze into one post.
-The Sinks is a particularly beautiful portion of Limestone Canyon and now there is a viewing deck for . . . viewing (of course!).
-In the time since my first visit in February 2011, I’ve written two posts:
+The Sinks is a particularly beautiful portion of Limestone Canyon with a viewing deck for . . . viewing (of course!).

-Chairman Bill Campbell, Orange County Board of Supervisors, Third District will join OC Parks and the Irvine Ranch Conservancy today to dedicate a newly built viewing deck boasting stunning vistas of Orange County’s very own “mini Grand Canyon,” the Sinks, in Limestone Canyon.
-Access to the canyon is limited to docent-led hikes or a once-a-month Wilderness Access Day.
-You’re in luck if you want to see The Sinks because the Wilderness Access Day for March is THIS Saturday.
+In March of 2011, OC Parks and the Irvine Ranch Conservancy dedicated a newly built viewing deck boasting stunning vistas of Orange County’s very own “mini Grand Canyon,” the Sinks, in Limestone Canyon.

 You can only see the spot on Wilderness Access Days and docent-led programs.

 Is Limestone Canyon open to the public?

 Yes and no. There is NO open public access where you can freely come and go as you please on any day.
 However, access to the canyon is limited to docent-led hikes or a Wilderness Access Day.

 Wilderness Access Days are scheduled at intervals to balance public access to the lands and maintaining the health of the wildlife and natural habitats.